opengisci/opengisci.github.io/_posts/2023-09-14-gis-science.md

 - St. Martin, K., and J. Wing.
 2007.
 The discourse and discipline of GIS. *Cartographica* 42 (3):235–248.
 DOI:[10.3138/carto.42.3.235-248](https://doi.org/10.3138/carto.42.3.235-248)
   - Focus on pages 239-245 to understand the four themes of GIS Discourse (see below) and their implications for geography and for and teaching GIS

-## Blog post

-The first blog post should be complete prior to today's class, and may cover any content up to and including today's readings.

 ## Discussion

 1. What is science?